openresty/lua-resty-redis/README.markdown

 Connector Functions
 ===================

-These are utility functions included in the `resty.redis.connector` module, for make connecting to Redis simple, given a set of parameters.
+These are utility functions included in the `resty.redis.connector` module, for making connections to Redis simple, given a set of parameters.

 The optional `options` table allows for the following defaults to be overriden: